cjdelisle/big_download/readme.md

 Notice a repeating pattern...

 Add the line: `if (i === 11) { i = 3; }` to the output and truncate on line number 12.

+## License

+MIT so you can use it in all of your Enterprise Software Projects.